Getting Started

 What happens next

-Once started, the Start tab shows your active trip card — countdown hero, daily check-in rows, and lifecycle actions (Check in / Adjust return / Finish / Cancel).
+Once started, the Start tab shows your active trip card — return-by countdown hero, daily check-in rows, and lifecycle actions (Check in / Adjust return / Finish / Cancel).

 Upgrading to a full planned trip